 Beauty in Lockdown

 Here is a photo I took a couple of weeks back.
 It’s the sun rising over Camberwell.
 I’m currently living in a “studio apartment” which is a euphemism for a bedsit.
-Due to a chain of unfortunate events I briefly became homeless in October and the only way to get a roof over my head was to rent a this property through one of the local councils schemes.
+Due to a chain of unfortunate events I briefly became homeless in October and the only way to get a roof over my head was to rent this property through one of the local council schemes.
 Enough said about that.

 I hate where I live.
 On my last visit to Dublin I went to the tenement museum and where I live is the modern equivalent.
 In normal circumstances I try to only sleep here as it’s so small and my neighbours play loud music and often pollute the stairways with their dope smoke.
-So you see lockdown is extremely trying being confined to a living space about 3 x 2.5 that is a kitchen and bedroom.
+So you see lockdown is extremely trying being confined to a living space about 3 x 2.5m that is a kitchen and bedroom.

-I do not have a outside space but I do look out on other people's gardens.
+I do not have an outside space but I do look out on other people's gardens.
 This window has been a godsend.
 One of the things I have been doing to keep myself in a positive mindset has being going to bed early and getting up early.
-I have been lucky to catch the sunrise on a few occasion but failing that the morning sky is beautiful.
+I have been lucky to catch the sunrise on a few occasions but failing that the morning sky is beautiful.
 The sun rising has been my steadfast emblem of hope that we will get through this.

 Also I think it’s probably worth mentioning that my mother died suddenly when I was 23.
-We the extreme experience of watching her die when they took her off a ventilator.
+We had the extreme experience of watching her die when they took her off a ventilator.
 Directly after she passed away it became dawn and the sky lit up with subtle tones of purples and pinks, dissolving the dark night sky with light.
 Ever since then, if I’m low and want to connect with my mother's love I know she will always be waiting at dawn to embrace me with her love.